On the asymptotic behavior of the Repulsive Pressureless Euler-Poisson System: Sticky Particles and Generalized Sticky Particles Solutions

 That is, in the original time reference, we have this equality for $t_c \le t\le t_P$.
 But since $P$ and $\bar P$ represent the same sets of particles after $\bar p$ has formed (for $t_c<t\le t_P$) their centers of mass are equal over this time period, so we have, for $t_c \le t \le t_P$,

-\end{proof} Using this lemma, we can begin to understand collisions using simplified initial conditions.
-This is the biggest step towards achieving the desired sort of particle combining which will be used in future proofs. \begin{lemma} Take $P$ and $t_P$ as in Lemma \ref{PC1}.
+\end{proof} We can now begin to understand collisions using simplified initial conditions.
+Using the previous lemma, we now prove that because the group's center of mass is equal to the center of mass of the ghost trajectories, it is also equal (at least until $t_P$) to the trajectory of a single ``center of mass" particle which replaces the entire group from the start. \begin{lemma} Take $P$ and $t_P$ as in Lemma \ref{PC1}.
 Consider a new $n-l+1$ particle solution $\rho^*$ which has the same initial conditions as $\rho$, other than that the particles in $P$ have been replaced with a single particle $p^*$ with initial mass, position, and velocity given by

 such that $p^*$ is initially located at the center of mass of $P$ with the same total mass and total momentum as $P$.
 Then, for $t \le t_P$, the trajectory of $p^*$ is equal to the trajectory of the center of mass of P: $y_{p^*}(t)=y_P(t)$. \end{lemma} \begin{proof} Let $k=\sum_{i=1-(q-1)}^{0}m_i-\sum_{i=l+1}^{n-(q-1)}m_i$.
 Then according to \eqref{kinematics} and the definition of $p^*$,